-Scientific consensus is clear in that vaccines do not cause autism; however, this has not resulted in broad social consensus, with roughly 6% of Americans believing that vaccines cause autism and over 50% being “unsure” about the presence or absence of a relationship (Newport et al., 2015).
-The dangers here are apparent, as increased social consensus (in some subgroups) that vaccination is related to autism has directly resulted in a 1.7x increase in US refusal to vaccinate children (Smith et al., 2008).
+Scientific consensus is clear that vaccines do not cause autism; however, this has not resulted in broad social consensus, with roughly 6% of Americans believing that vaccines cause autism and over 50% being “unsure” about the presence or absence of a relationship (Newport et al., 2015).
+The dangers here are apparent, as increased social consensus (in some subgroups) that vaccination is related to autism has directly resulted in a 1.7x increase in refusal to vaccinate children (Smith et al., 2008).
 Considering how impactful social consensus can be on polarizing beliefs, increasing resilience against social influence is a promising avenue for changing those polarized beliefs.

 Moral Conviction

-Another element that impacts formation and change of polarized beliefs is moral conviction, because many polarized beliefs originate from such circumstances.
-A perspective grounded in moral conviction reflects foundational beliefs about what is ‘right or wrong’ regarding a given attitude object.
+Another element that impacts formation and change of polarized beliefs is a person’s moral conviction, which is defined as “the perception that one’s feelings about a given attitude object are based on one’s beliefs about right and wrong” (Skitka, 2021).
 Thus, any polarized beliefs that originate from the assessment of fundamental moral ‘rightness’ or ‘wrongness’ can be said to be held with moral conviction (e.g., pro-life activists see ‘murdering babies’ as fundamentally ‘wrong’).
-Furthermore, moral conviction is unique in that it functions in a way that is psychologically distinct from other attitude constructs (e.g., attitudes that are strong or certain are not necessarily highly moralized).
-For example, Wright and colleagues (2008), found that individual differences in moral conviction uniquely impact variables such as social distancing.
+Furthermore, moral conviction is unique in that it is functionally independent from other attitude constructs (e.g., attitudes that are strong or certain are not necessarily highly moralized).
+For example, Wright and colleagues (2008) found that individual differences in moral conviction, after already controlling for more common attitude constructs (e.g., attitude extremity, importance, certainty, centrality, and ambivalence) uniquely impact variables such as social distancing.
 Additionally, beliefs rooted in moral conviction are perceived as objective and universal (Morgan & Skitka, 2020).
 In practice, this means that differing levels of moral conviction consistently predict how much an individual believes that their attitude about an issue is ‘objectively true’ and ‘universally applicable in all cases’.
 This difference underlies the anecdotal belief held by those with polarized beliefs that their perspective is ‘correct’.

 Conversely, beliefs with low levels of moral conviction are viewed as subjective preferences where legitimate disagreement is acceptable (Skitka, 2010).
 An example of how this applies is that individuals make faster evaluations (as measured through the Implicit Association Test) about if a given behavior is universally right or wrong, when the behavior is first evaluated as ‘morally’ right or wrong, as compared to being pragmatically ‘good/bad’ or ‘pleasant/unpleasant’ (Van Bavel et al., 2012).
 Manipulating moral conviction to effect change in polarized belief is a promising idea, as perceptions of subjectivity lead to greater willingness to change opinion and greater tolerance for differences (Cheek 2019).